bjks/gfp_gaussian_process/README.md

 - Will create a file for each parameter containing the parameter settings at the top 12 lines and ...
   - the 4 mean quanties of x, g, l/lambda, q
   - the upper triangle of the covariance matrix
-  - of each time point for each cell in the same order as the input file
+- ... of each time point for each cell in the same order as the input file

 ---
 ## Notes

 ### TODO:
+- [x] prepare for cluster
-- [ ] compare forward/backward prediction with python version
+- [ ] compare forward/backward predictions with python version
-- [ ] check signs in backwards direction
+- [ ] check signs in backwards direction (mostly done)
-- [ ] new simulation including asymmetric cell division?
+- [ ] write new simulation including asymmetric cell division and tree structure?

 ## Technical Notes
 ### Log-Likelihood maximization with multiple cell trees